XtremeMilan/SentiNet/README.md

-# Sentiment-Analysis-Web-Application
+# SentiNet
-A Python-powered web application for effortless sentiment analysis of textual data.
+A Python-powered sentiment analysis web application for effortless sentiment analysis of textual data.